pagkly/Zed/Investopedia3/What Is a Transaction.md

 ### Using Accrual Accounting

 When accrual accounting is used, a company records income when completing a service or delivering goods.
-If inventory is required when accounting for a company’s income, and the company has [gross receipts](https://www.investopedia.com/terms/g/gross-receipts.asp) above $1 million a year, the company normally uses the accrual method of accounting for sales and purchases.
+If inventory is required when accounting for a company’s income, and the company has [[gross receipts]](https://www.investopedia.com/terms/g/gross-receipts.asp) above $1 million a year, the company normally uses the accrual method of accounting for sales and purchases.

 ### Examples of Accrual Accounting

-For example, a company selling merchandise to a customer on store credit in October records the transaction immediately as an item in [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp).
+For example, a company selling merchandise to a customer on store credit in October records the transaction immediately as an item in [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp).
 Even if the customer does not make a cash payment on the merchandise until December or pays in installments, the transaction is recorded as income for October.

 If a customer buys something on credit, it will immediately be recorded as a transaction if the accrual accounting method is used.